 How Do I Know If My Range Hood Is Ductless?

 The main indication of ductless range hoods is that they are not vented outside or there is no ductwork installed for vented outside.
-The charcoal filters in a recirculating or ductless range hood serve as filters.
+The charcoal filters in a recirculating range hood or ductless vent hood serve as filters.
 As a result, kitchen burner smoke is drawn out of the hood, recycled through charcoal filters, and then returned to the kitchen.
 So, if the range hood you use is made of carbon or charcoal filters and does not have ductwork to emit smoke, then it is a ductless range hood.
 You can learn more about ductless range hoods by reading the article below.

 What Does a Ductless Range Hood Mean – What Is a Ductless Range Hood?